shieldproject/shield/docs/API.md

 acceptable for an agent to report itself as healthy, but for the SHIELD Core to assert that a problem exists.

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve agent information** - An internal error occurred and should be investigated by the site administrators.
+- **Unable to retrieve agent information**: an internal error occurred and should be investigated by the site administrators

 ### POST /v2/agents